 Women for Women International supports women in wore-torn countries by providing business and life skills that transform their families and communities.
 You can donate to the organization in general or you can sponsor a particular woman going through this year-long program.

 GreaterGood.org is a list of many lesser-known charitable partners that work worldwide on issues of hunger, poverty, women’s health, children’s health, literacy, the environment, and animals.
+For example, you can help girls stay in school all month or help train service dogs for veterans suffering from PTSD.
 There are also goods you can buy, such as fair-trade craft items, to give to someone along with your donation if you’d like to.
 My family has found many interesting gift opportunities here!

 Heifer International is a gift catalog tailored specifically to empowering people in poverty around the world through sustainable programs.
 You can donate something specific, such as a goat, and then the family that receives it also receives education in how to care for the goat, to use its droppings to fertilize their crops, to use the milk to enhance their children’s nutrition, etc. Some of the goat’s offspring are given to nearby families, along with the same education program, to help keep the cycle of self-sufficiency growing.
 It’s a fantastic model.